A newborn constantly feeding can exhaust any parent. Here’s how to handle the cluster feeding, especially when you’re breastfeeding.

 Perhaps the simplest way to handle your newborn constantly feeding is to make it as comfortable as possible.
 Sometimes we feel “stuck” in our positions, unable to move around like the rest of the family, making us even more frustrated.

-And finally, consider creating several feeding stations throughout the house.
+And consider creating several feeding stations throughout the house.
 That way, you won’t feel alone and isolated in, say, your bedroom, while everyone else is enjoying dinner on the other side of the house.

 Watch for excessive spit-up so you know she’s keeping her food in.
 Pay attention to how many wet diapers she goes through, and confirm with the pediatrician that she’s gaining enough weight.
 Feed when your baby’s hungry, not from a set schedule.